thomasthetechengine/crestron-home-assistant/README.md

 # crestron-home-assistant
 Connects Crestron controllers to Home Assistant via a Node JS Webserver

+This plugin is designed for Home Assistant to be the back-end, and Crestron to be used as a front-end interface for users, however logic gates on controllers can still be implemented to certain entities, but can cause syncing issues between states.
+Any join can be linked to any attribute or state of a entity in home assistant, for example I have an input_boolean, which is the helper equivalent of a switch, triggering some relays on my Crestron controller (CP2E), which allows me to open and close my relays on my controller from Home Assistant.

 # Crestron Controller Setup

 This node js server mimics a crestron panel, in your controller, assign one of your IP ID's to an XPanel, which this node js server will be sending and recieving from